A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Empirical Evaluation

 Three aspects of curvature can affect the performance of the estimators: the magnitude of curvature, the number of principal curvatures, and the variation of curvature along the manifold.
 In this section, we evaluate their effects through three separate experiments.

-Intuitively, as suggested in much of the prior literature, it may seem that larger curvature makes the manifold dimension estimation problem more difficult, since the manifold becomes less flat.
+Intuitively, as suggested in much of the prior literature, it may seem that a larger curvature makes the manifold dimension estimation problem more difficult, since the manifold becomes less flat.
 However, our experiment shows that this relationship is not so straightforward.
 The magnitude of the principal curvatures only significantly affects estimator performance when combined with other factors such as noise; by itself, it does not appear to increase the difficulty of the problem.

-We start by varying the curvature size through the radius of the sphere, as indicated in Table~\ref{tab:expc01}, see Table~\ref{tab:c01data} for full results.
+We start by varying the curvature size through the radius of the sphere, as indicated in Table~\ref{tab:expc01}.

 In Figure~\ref{fig:curvature01}, we show the estimates of various estimators on a $5$-dimensional sphere embedded in $\mathbb{R}^{10}$, with varying curvature values.
 The principal curvature of a sphere is everywhere $1/R$, so a smaller radius corresponds to a higher curvature.
 As shown in the figure, the performance of all eight estimators remains largely unaffected by changes in the curvature magnitude alone.
-The most likely explanation is the perfect symmetry of the sphere: regardless of its radius, for a fixed sample size $n$ and neighborhood size $K$, each neighborhood covers the same proportion of the sphere, leading to identical estimates.
+However, we believe this does not imply a general insensitivity to curvature.
+The likely explanation is the perfect symmetry of the sphere: for a fixed sample size $n$ and neighborhood size $K$, each neighborhood covers the same proportion of the sphere regardless of its radius, producing identical estimates.
+Moreover, estimators like \textsc{DanCo} and \textsc{TLE} are scale-invariant by construction, so the invariance is expected.

 Our next experiment evaluates the effect of the number of principal curvatures.
-In this setting, we consider spheres of increasing intrinsic dimension; see Table~\ref{tab:expc02} for details, and see Table~\ref{tab:c02data} for full results..
+In this setting, we consider spheres of increasing intrinsic dimension; see Table~\ref{tab:expc02} for details.

 Since a $d$-dimensional sphere resides in a $(d + 1)$-dimensional subspace, the number of principal curvatures required to fully capture the local geometry at any point is $d \times 1 = d$.

 As the curvature structure becomes more complex, more data points are generally required to accurately identify the underlying geometry.
 Therefore, we expect that for a fixed sample size $n$ and neighborhood size $K$, the performance of manifold dimension estimators will deteriorate as $d$ increases.